Todd-Kridel/TK-Social-Network-API/README.md

 (arrays of user record ID references in the user records of the 2 friends)

 * PUT-update-add a new friend record by adding a friend user record reference ID to the initiating user's friend list array in their user record (but not actually POST-creating any user record); by using in URL query parameters the ID of the involved initiating user record and the ID of the involved friend user record; and during that process a new record ID is NOT automatically created because the involved friend user records already exist and only the friend reference ID storage/placement is new.

 + BONUS EXTRA WORK: Additionally PUT-update-add a corresponding befriending user's user record reference ID to the friend's friend list array their user record.

   [ PUT route: /api/users/:userId/friends/:friendId]

   [ route title in Insomnia: User -- Add Friend and Also Add Self-Reference in Friend ]

 * DELETE-update-remove a friend user record reference ID from the initiating user's friend list array in their user record (but not actually DELETE-ing any user record); by using in URL query parameters the ID of the involved initiating user record and the ID of the involved friend user record.

 + BONUS EXTRA WORK: Additionally UPDATE-remove a corresponding current-befriended user's user record reference ID from the involved friend's friend list array in their user record.

   [ DELETE route: /api/users/:userId/friends/:friendId]

   [ route title in Insomnia: User -- Remove Friend and Also Remove Self-Reference in Friend ]

 Additional friend features/routes:

 * PUT-update-add a friend ID reference record in/to an initiating user record but do not also add the friend ID reference record in/to the associated friend user record; utility function.

   [ PUT route: /api/users/:userId/friends/:friendId/noSelf ]

   [ route title in Insomnia: User -- Add Friend but Not Also Add Self-Reference in Friend ]

 * DELETE-update-remove a friend ID reference record from an initiating user record but do not also remove the friend ID reference record from the associated friend user record; utility function.

   [ DELETE route: /api/users/:userId/friends/:friendId/noSelf ]

   [ route title in Insomnia: User -- Remove Friend but Also Not Remove Self-Reference in Friend ]

-* GET an aggregate total summary of friendships (friend amount divided by 2) [ GET route: /api/users/aggregate/friendsCountTotal ] [ route title in Insomnia: Friendships -- Aggregate Count Total ]
+* GET an aggregate total summary of friendships (friend amount divided by 2).

+  [ GET route: /api/users/aggregate/friendsCountTotal ]

+  [ route title in Insomnia: Friendships -- Aggregate Count Total ]

 #### >>> Thought records: [ base route: /api/thoughts ] <<<

 * GET all thought records and display a summarized listing.

   [ GET route: /api/thoughts/ ]

   [ route title in Insomnia: Thoughts -- Get All and Also Get All Associated Reactions ]

 * GET a single thought record and display a detailed view that includes populated reaction data; by using the record ID in a URL query parameter.

   [ GET route: /api/thoughts/:userId ]

   [ route title in Insomnia: Thought -- Get By /ID and Also Get Associated Reactions ]

 * POST-create a new thought record and update the thoughts array field of the involved user record; by using the user record ID in a URL query parameter and by using an HTTP request form and JSON format to provide the necessary field data: thoughtText and username; and during that process a new record ID is automatically created for the thought record.

   [ POST route: /api/thoughts/ + JSON form ]

   [ route title in Insomnia: Thought -- Create By Form and Also Update Associated User ]

 * PUT-update a thought record; by using the record ID in a URL query parameter and by using an HTTP request form and JSON format to provide the necessary field data: thoughtText and username.

   [ PUT route: /api/thoughts/:thoughtID + JSON form ]

   [ route title in Insomnia: Thought -- Update By /ID and Form ]

 * DELETE a thought record; by using the record ID in a URL query parameter; and during this process all of the embedded associated reaction records are also deleted.

 + BONUS EXTRA WORK: Additionally UPDATE-remove the record reference ID that is in the thoughts field array of the associated user record.

   [ DELETE route: /api/thoughts/:userId ]

   [ route title in Insomnia: Thought -- Delete By /ID and Also Update Associated User and Delete Associated Reactions ]

 Additional thought features/routes:

 * POST-create a new thought record but do not update the associated user record; utility function.

   [ POST route: /api/thoughts/noUser + JSON form ]

   [ route title in Insomnia: Thought -- Create By Form But Not Also Update Associated User ]

 * DELETE a thought record (and the associated reaction record) but do not update the associated user record; utility function.

   [ DELETE route: /api/thoughts/noUser ]

   [ route title in Insomnia: Thought -- Delete By /ID and Also Delete Associated Reactions But Not Also Update Associated User ]

 * DELETE all thought (and reaction) records; utility function.

   [ DELETE route: /api/thoughts/delete/all ]

   [ route title in Insomnia: Thoughts -- Delete All and Also Delete Associated Reactions ]

-* GET Aggregate total summary of thoughts
+* GET Aggregate total summary of thoughts.

   [ GET route: /api/thoughts/aggregate/thoughtsCountTotal ]

   [ route title in Insomnia: Thought -- Aggregate Count Total ]

 #### >>> Reaction records: [ base route: /api/thoughts ] <<<